codesandbox/codesandbox-client/packages/homepage/content/docs/2-api.md

 #### Folders

-You can create folders by naming the file with a `/` in it's name, allowing to structure your application how you want:
+You can create folders by naming the file with a `/` in the name, allowing you to structure your application how you want:

 ```json